aaron-and-caroWINE/wine_clustering_project/README.md

 # Wine Project: Clustering

 ## Description
-- This project will use clustering methods in combination with supervised machine learning algorithms to predict the quiality of wine using a dataset acquired from data.world.
+- This project will use clustering methods in combination with supervised machine learning algorithms to predict the quality of wine using a dataset acquired from data.world.
 It will go through the data science pipeline and create a model that accurately predicts the quality of wine.

 ## Goals
 - Predict the quality of wine using features in the dataset